Top Four Types of High Conflict Marital Breakups

 You may ask, "isn't all infidelity covert?"
 No, that is not correct.
 Some spouses are open about their unhappiness in a relationship and their desire to seek out other companionship.
 Sometimes this is sexual.
 Other times, it has nothing to do with sex.

-To reach a compromise and resolution requires some level of trust and compromise between spouses.
+To reach a compromise and resolution requires some level of trust between spouses.
 If there is a complete breakdown in trust, expect challenges.

 Read our article titled, How Does Adultery Affect Divorce?